 We want to invite you to further explore dress up with your child and make the most of it.
 Here are some tips:

-• Make up a story: If your son likes to dress up as a pirate, make up a storyline in which the pirate would need to take action.
-Maybe he is stranded on a desert island.
-What would he do to survive?
-How can he go back to mainland?
-Your child will put into use empathy, planning, and problem-solving skills, while having fun dressing up and embracing the current role.
+• Make up a story: If your child likes to dress up as a pirate, make up a storyline in which the pirate would need to take action.
+Maybe they are stranded on a desert island.
+What would they do to survive?
+How can they go back to mainland?
+Your child will put empathy, planning, and problem-solving skills into use, while having fun dressing up and embracing the current role.

 • Role play: You can both dress up and participate together in role play.
 Maybe you can dress up as a baby and your little one as a caretaker.
-In that way you can see him represent and imitate certain actions he has witnessed or been part of.
-This type of role play gives you an opportunity to observe the information your little one is receiving from his environment, as well as how he processes it.
+In that way you can see them represent and imitate certain actions they have witnessed or been part of.
+This type of role play gives you an opportunity to observe the information your little one is receiving from their environment, as well as how they process it.
 It can also contribute to the formation of empathy.

-• Encourage your son to dress himself: Give him a chance to practice his independence and self-care skills by contributing to the process.
-Stand next to him and offer your help, so he knows you are there to support him.
+• Encourage your child to dress themselves: Give them a chance to practice their independence and self-care skills by contributing to the process.
+Stand next to them and offer your help, so they know you are there to support them.
 Learning how to button a shirt or tie shoelaces are tasks that require a lot of skills from your little one.
-With your love and dedication, you’ll help him become more tolerant of frustration and better at this each day.
+With your love and dedication, you’ll help them become more tolerant of frustration and better at this each day.
 Dressing, as most of our skills, is built through repetition.
-Your little one might get flustered if he can’t get it done at the first or second try.
-If this happens, offer your support by mentioning that you understand the way he feels and encourage him to try again.
+Your little one might get flustered if they can’t get it done at the first or second try.
+If this happens, offer your support by mentioning that you understand the way they feel and encourage them to try again.

-• Take him out on errands: This can also give it a fun twist that will strengthen your relationship with your little one.
-Take him on errands while he’s dressed up.
-You will both notice the fun ways in which people interact with him.
-Maybe they will ask questions about his costume, or he might even stay in character and talk to people about the desert island he is trying to escape from.
-Through this activity, your little one will improve his social and communication skills, while also working on his memory by remembering earlier events.
+• Take them out on errands: This can also give it a fun twist that will strengthen your relationship with your little one.
+Take them on errands while they’re dressed up.
+You will both notice the fun ways in which people interact with them.
+Maybe they will ask questions about their costume, or they might even stay in character and talk to people about the desert island they are trying to escape from.
+Through this activity, your little one will improve their social and communication skills, while also working on their memory by remembering earlier events.
 You’ll have an amazing time together; nothing beats a great adventure with your little one!

-Your child’s brain and ideas at this point are so flexible and abundant, that it’s the perfect time to enjoy playing with him and foster his learning through play.
+Your child’s brain and ideas at this point are so flexible and abundant, that it’s the perfect time to enjoy playing with them and fostering their learning through play.
 Dressing up can be as simple or elaborated as you desire, with these tips you can choose whatever fits better and enjoy them at home.
 Try them today!